Decorating for Christmas

-- Frame free printable, wrapping paper, tissue paper, or scrapbook paper.
-This is a super inexpensive way to changes things up, and who cares if you just throw them out at the end of the season.
+- Frame free printables or decorative paper.
+This is a super inexpensive way to changes things up season to season.
 I personally framed some tissue paper from the Hearth and Hand line in frames that normally have more bright airy prints.

 - Buy wreaths that are not meant for Christmas and add small accents.
 A magnolia wreath is very on trend and great to hang year round.
 I weaved some berries into mine without using any adhesive – making it festive then able to be left as is after the season!
 For our back door I added a simple wreath that again is not a Christmas wreath, but does look Christmas-y due to the rest of the decor.